What is the Holsti Prize?

 - public opinion polls

+Each Prize carries a $1,000 cash award.
 Ole R. Holsti, George V Allen Professor Emeritus of Political Science, provided funding for this award.
-The Prize carries a $1,500 cash award.

 Who can apply?

-Any undergraduate student who uses primary sources available through Duke University Libraries to complete a paper for a political science or public policy course, thesis or independent study can apply for the Holsti Prize.
-The current round is for papers written during Summer 2013 through Spring 2014.
+Any undergraduate student who uses primary sources to complete a paper for a political science or public policy course, thesis or semester-long independent study can apply for the Holsti Prize.
+The current round is for papers written during Summer 2014 through Spring 2015.

 What makes a prize-winning paper?